astropy/astropy/docs/cosmology/index.rst

 `astropy.cosmology.tests.test_cosmology`.
 If you find any bugs, please let us know by `opening an issue at the github repository
 <https://github.com/astropy/astropy/issues>`_!

+The built in cosmologies use the parameters as listed in the respective papers.
+These provide only a limited range of precision, and so you should not expect all derived quantities to match beyond that precision.
+For example, the Planck 2013 results only provide the Hubble constant to 4 digits.
+Therefore, the Planck13 built in cosmology should only be expected to match the age of the Universe quoted by the Planck team to 4 digits, although they provide 5 in the paper.

 Reference/API
 =============